nabil-hassan/github-actions-sandbox-v2/README.md

 # Control flow

+Two IMPORTANT things to understand:

-By default, if a step or job fails, GitHub actions will not run subsequent steps, unless you either:
+1. By default, if a step or job fails, GitHub actions will not run subsequent steps, unless you either:

 - include an `if` condition on the step in conjunction with a status check function.
 - use `continue-on-error` to run subsequent jobs even if the current one fails.

-Furthermore, GitHub will run a workflow's jobs in parallel __unless__ we use the `needs` directive to specify dependencies between jobs.
+2. Furthermore, GitHub will run a workflow's jobs in parallel __unless__ we use the `needs` directive to specify dependencies between jobs.

 - [Control flow notes](./9-control-execution-flow/control-flow.md)
 - [Example workflow](./.github/workflows/09-control-flow.yaml)